Plugin Development

 PLUGIN_ARRAY='hello,world'

-Next, write a Bash script to print the parameters, as shown below:
+Next, write a Bash script to print the parameters:

 #!/bin/sh